Who Am I ?

 ...Hence the idea was born

-our web site.
-We hope you found it as interesting to read as we do putting
+web site.
+I hope you found it as interesting to read as I did putting it together.

-it together.
-Please come back in the future because this site is far from
+Please come back in the future because this site is far from finished and

-finished and hopefully will be added to with more and more pictures as we
+hopefully will be added to with more information and more pictures as I locate

-If you have enjoyed the visit then we would be grateful if you would either sign the guest book or send us an email and let us know your thoughts on the web site.
+If you have enjoyed the visit then I would be grateful if you would either sign the guest book or send me an email and let me know your thoughts on the web site.

 Thanks & best wishes,